We can’t forget the 8 weeks before our Summer Adventure Camp starts! We are going to have a crazy amount of fun outside.

 (20 weeks excluding Spring Break March 14-18)

 We off morning and full day classes.
-Below are prices for each class.

 Book your school tour and hold your child’s spot today!!!